Pulkit12dhingra/trajectory_optimization/README.md

 We welcome contributions!
 Please read our [contributing guidelines](CONTRIBUTING.md) for more details.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or suggestions, please open an issue or contact us at [your-email@example.com](mailto:your-email@example.com).
+For any questions or suggestions, please open an issue or contact us at [pulkit12dhingra@example.com](mailto:pulkit12dhingra@example.com).